ngs00/DELID/README.md

 # Notice
 - Please check the hyperparameter settings in Appendix F of the paper.
-- An example Lipop dataset in this project is provided in [1].
+- An example Lipop dataset in this project was provided in [1].

 # Reference
 [1] Wu, Z., Ramsundar, B., Feinberg, E. N., Gomes, J., Geniesse, C., Pappu, A. S., ... & Pande, V. (2018).
 MoleculeNet: a benchmark for molecular machine learning.
 Chemical science, 9(2), 513-530.